 Make sure your shoes are initially a tight fit – which means that if you pull the laces tight, the space between the parallel eye holes doesn’t quite come together.
 If it does, your shoes are too big or too wide.

-Comfort differs from player to player.
+The comfort experience differs from player to player.

-A heavier shoe can be perfect for a rider, but takes up too much energy for a walker.
+A heavier shoe can be perfect for a rider but takes up too much energy for a walker.

 Quality and Frequency of Play